 The first time we went to Cuba to fish bass was in January 2018, basically not knowing much about the country itself, how to catch bass or properly prepare for a fishing trip like that.
 It was an impulse trip that was both alluring and frightening.
 In spite of this, the trip went pretty well: nothing terrible happened, we met a lot of interesting locals, explored a truly exotic country, and caught a lot of fish which was really nice considering that we were fishing for what we weren’t used to.
 So when I was getting ready for my second trip, I felt a lot calmer and more confident.
 I was expecting that this time, the fishing would probably be not just good, but fit for a king.

 The key thing that we took back from our first visit to Cuba is that you are basically blind if you don’t have a fish finder.
 You can’t see the depth, you don’t know what the bottom structure is, and most importantly – you have no idea if there are any fish under the boat.
-The only source of information you could rely on, whether you liked it or not, was the guide – someone from the local village who spoke Spanish and explained that, for example, the water depth was 10 metres and there were a lot of fish.
+The only source of information you could rely on, whether you liked it or not, was the guide – someone from the local village who spoke Spanish and explained that, for example, the water depth was 33 feet and there were a lot of fish.
 However, no one knew how reliable this information was.
 After all, the guides have never laid eyes on a fish finder, so they could only guess what was under the water based on their own experience.

 When we were getting ready for the trip to Cuba and fishing there, our first thought was to buy a cheap fish finder that we could just leave with the locals after we were done using it.
 However, this didn’t turn out to be the best idea, since nowadays you’re not allowed to take any kind of battery on a plane for safety reasons.
 After some deliberations, we quickly found a solution.
-We borrowed a couple of Deeper fish finders – the device that weighs just 100 grams and is easy to operate without any additional technology, and which also doesn’t take up a lot of space.
+We borrowed a couple of Deeper fish finders – the device that weighs just 3.5 oz and is easy to operate without any additional technology, and which also doesn’t take up a lot of space.
 Most importantly, nobody would have any problems with them at the airport, and you can recharge them pretty fast, even while fishing.

 Another big advantage is that with the Deeper sonar, not only can you see the bottom and where the fish are, but you can also create a bathymetric map of your location where you can mark the most promising fishing spots and save them for later.
 So on the trips like ours, the Deeper sonar is really a great help for fishermen.